All You Need to Know No Shave FUE Technique

 FUE is a very delicate procedure that involves the handling of microscopic elements that need complete attention of the surgeon.
 Bleeding is a characteristic of this surgery and it just makes it difficult to accurately see everything in detail.
 Add to this chaotic mix the hair strands on the scalp and you have a very blurry picture right in front of you.
 It is like threading a needle through different threads with the lights off.

-Hair, by nature, is absolutely filthy because it is the repository of all the bacteria that goes your way whether intentionally or not.
+Hair, by nature, is absolutely filthy because it is the repository of all the bacteria that goes your way whether intentional or not.
 It is so dirty that even abdominal hair is shaved before the procedure because it acts like bacteria sponges.
 By shaving everything off, the risk of getting bacteria is immensely decreased.

 Partial back (partially shaven at the back only)